PavanRangani/docs/docs/prd/tasks/task-instance.md

     - For `Ad-hoc` task, it's a disabled until the family is not selected.
     - For `Trade log` task, the selected trade log entity is pre-filled and doesn't allow to change it
 - Section
-    - Default it is a disabled field.
-It is enabled once the entity is selected.
-    - On hover, shows tooltip message.
     - It's a mandatory field.
-Shows only the applicable sections of the selected entity.
 At a time only one section is selected.
     - For `Trade log` task, `Investment` section is pre-filled and doesn't allow to change it.
     - For `Multi-step` template, Section is auto filled based on the selected template.
       - It is not prefilled for Entity Task, Meeting/Notes or Tradelogs task.